FredericGariepy/LighthouseLabs/PKM/W2/D4/Misc/Windows Logs overview.md

 - **User**: Name of the user who logged onto the Windows computer when the event occurred.
 - **Computer**: Name of the computer logging the event.

 What Types of Information Are Stored in Windows Event Log?

+-> application, security, setup, and system.

-Windows event logs store information about different events that occur within the system.
-The type of information stored varies based on the category of an event log.
-Data is recorded commonly for four Windows event log types:
+The type of information stored varies based on the category of event, Windows has 4 event log types:

-system
+- system
-application
-setup
-security
-Windows system event log includes information about incidents related to the Windows operating system.
-Similarly, the application event log provides some information about errors occurring within the installed software on the machine.
-The security event log contains data about security events on the system, while the setup log focuses more on installation-related events.
-The information stored in event logs allows system administrators to investigate different problems and diagnose them accordingly.
+> Windows system event log includes information about incidents related to the Windows operating system.

-Common Event Log Categories and Types
-Event logs are classified into four categories such as application, security, setup, and system.
-There's also a special category of event logs called forwarded events.

-System Log: Windows system event log contains events related to the system and its components.
-Failure to load the boot-start driver is an example of a system-level event.
+> Windows system event log contains events related to the system and its components.
+> Failure to load the boot-start driver is an example of a system-level event.
+- application
+> application event log provides some information about errors occurring within the installed software on the machine
-Application Log: Events related to a software or an application hosted on a Windows computer get logged under the application event log.
-For example, the problem in starting Microsoft PowerPoint comes under the Application log.
+> Events related to a software or an application hosted on a Windows computer get logged under the application event log.
+> For example, the problem in starting Microsoft PowerPoint comes under the Application log.
+- setup
+> setup log focuses more on installation-related events
+> The setup log contains events that occur during the installation of the Windows operating system.
+On domain controllers, this log will also record events related to Active Directory.
+- security
+> security event log contains data about security events on the system (dunh!)
-Security: Security logs contain events related to the safety of the system.
+> : Security logs contain events related to the safety of the system.
 The event gets recorded via the Windows auditing process.
 Examples include failed and valid logins, file deletions, etc.

-Setup: The setup log contains events that occur during the installation of the Windows operating system.
-On domain controllers, this log will also record events related to Active Directory.
+There's also a special category of event logs called *forwarded events*.
 Forwarded Events: Contains event logs forwarded from other computers in the same network.

-Windows events are further divided into five different types:
+### Windows events are further divided into five different types:

+[CONTINUE edditing HERE... gn]

 Information: Indicates an application or service is operating well.
 For example, when Windows loads the network driver, the incident will be logged as an information event.
 Warning: Unimportant events hinting toward potential issues in the future.
 A warning event will get logged for a problem like low disk space.